libxkbcommon 1.13.0

 )

-Serialization of the global keyboard controls, to be used on the server side of serialization.
+Serialization of the boolean global keyboard controls, to be used on the server side of serialization.

 This entry point is intended for server applications; see Server State and Client State for details.